pgroonga/pgroonga.github.io/news/index.md

 #### Fixed a crash when an UPDATE statement with a WHERE clause and VACUUM are executed concurrently

-If an UPDATE statement with a WHERE clause and VACUUM are executed concurrently, PGronga closes the open grn_obj.
+If an UPDATE statement with a WHERE clause and VACUUM are executed concurrently, PGroonga closes the open grn_obj.
 However, the grn_obj may be referred while evaluating a WHERE clause and cause a crash.

 This release adds a condition to prevent the race condition.